-C.Transfer to / appropriation from Reserve funds
+C. Transfer to / appropriation from Reserve funds

-21. In terms of Sections 17(1) and 11(2)(b)(ii) of the BR Act a bank is required to transfer, out of the balance of profit as disclosed in the profit and loss account, a sum equivalent to not less than 20 per cent of such profit to Reserve Fund.
+20. In terms of Section 17(1) of the Banking Regulation Act, 1949 a bank is required to transfer, out of the balance of profit as disclosed in the profit and loss account, a sum equivalent to not less than 20 per cent of such profit to Reserve Fund.
 These provisions are a minimum statutory requirement.
-However, in order to augment capital, Commercial Bank shall transfer not less than 25 per cent of the 'net profit' before appropriations to the Statutory Reserve.
-22. Unless specifically allowed by extant regulations, the bank shall take prior approval from the RBI before any appropriation is made from the Statutory Reserve or any other reserve.
-23. Banks are further advised that,
+However, in order to augment capital, a bank shall transfer not less than 25 per cent of the 'net profit' before appropriations to the Statutory Reserve.
+21. Unless specifically allowed by extant regulations, the bank shall take prior approval from the Reserve Bank of India before any appropriation is made from the Statutory Reserve or any other reserve.
+22. Bank is further advised that: - (1) all expenses including provisions and write-offs recognised in a period, whether mandatory or prudential, shall be reflected in the profit and loss account for the period as an 'above the line' item (i.e., before arriving at the net profit / loss for the year); - (2) draw down from reserves, with the prior approval of Reserve Bank of India, shall be effected only 'below the line' (i.e. after arriving at the net profit / loss for the year); and

-- (1) all expenses including provisions and write-offs recognised in a period, whether mandatory or prudential, shall be reflected in the profit and loss account for the period as an 'above the line' item (i.e., before arriving at the net profit / loss for the year); - (2) draw down from reserves, with the prior approval of RBI, shall be effected only 'below the line' (i.e. after arriving at the net profit / loss for the year); and - (3) suitable disclosures shall be made of such draw down in the 'Notes to Accounts' to the Balance Sheet. - (4) subject to compliance with applicable laws, banks, without prior approval of RBI, can utilise the share premium account for meeting issue expenses of shares to the extent that such expenses are incremental costs directly attributable to the transaction that otherwise would have been avoided.
+- (3) suitable disclosures shall be made of such draw down in the 'Notes on Accounts' to the Balance Sheet. - (4) Subject to compliance with applicable laws, a bank, without prior approval of Reserve Bank of India, can utilise the share premium account for meeting issue expenses of shares to the extent that such expenses are incremental costs directly attributable to the transaction that otherwise would have been avoided.

-Provided that, the share premium account shall not be utilised for writing off the expenses relating to the issue of debt instruments.
+Provided that the share premium account shall not be utilised for writing off the expenses relating to the issue of debt instruments.